MicrosoftDocs/architecture-center/docs/anti-patterns/chatty-io/index.md

 as the repository can yield detailed information about the frequency with which specific data is requested.
 Using the Databases tab in the New Relic APM reveals that the sample application executes three SQL SELECT statements.
-These SELECT statements correspond to the requests generated by the Entity Framework; they fetch data from the `ProductListPriceHistory`, `Product`, and `ProductSubcategory` tables in the database.
+These SELECT statements correspond to the requests generated by the Entity Framework.
+They fetch data from the `ProductListPriceHistory`, `Product`, and `ProductSubcategory` tables in the database.
-Furthermore, the query that retrieves data from the `ProductListPriceHistory` table is by far the most frequently executed SELECT statement:
+Furthermore, the query that retrieves data from the `ProductListPriceHistory` table is by far the most frequently executed SELECT statement.

 ![Queries performed by the sample application under test][queries]